vigetlabs/wordpress-site-starter/wp-content/themes/wp-starter/README.md

 | `.btn-outline-light` |
 | `.btn-text`          |

+#### Adding more Buttons Styles
+If you need to add more button styles you can [register](https://developer.wordpress.org/reference/functions/register_block_style/) a new block style on the `core/button`.
+Once you have the new button style registered you add the Tailwind style in `plugins-tailwind/buttons.js` and assign the class to the button in `/src/styles/core-blocks/buttons.css`.
+It is recommended that you create descriptive button styles and not generic styles like "primary" or "secondary".

+#### Custom Button Icons
+The theme has a custom filter to add in custom icons for buttons.
+You can your custom SVG icons into `/src/images/icons/` and then pull in that SVG icon in `inc/icons.php`.
+In order for your SVG icon to update with the text you need to set `fill` or `stroke` (depending on your icon) to `currentColor`.

 ### Navigation
 The navigation has been set up to be fully accessible and is built using [Alpine](https://alpinejs.dev/) and the styles are set in CSS.
 You can edit the JS in `/src/components/dropdown.js` and the CSS in `/src/styles/core-blocks/navigation.css` if you need to customize the navigation.